 The NSW office of Fair Trading also put out a media release to warn consumers of the dangers of unapproved electrical devices.
 “The unapproved devices do not meet the essential safety requirements of Australian standards and are often made of inferior plastics and other insulation materials,” the Commissioner said.
 “Devices found by Fair Trading had no insulation on pins, or approval marks.”
 “Consumers must avoid these products and retailers should not be selling them.”

 All genuine mobile phone batteries and chargers must undergo stringent testing to ensure they meet all national and international levels of safety.
 Uncertified batteries and chargers can be produced to appear legitimate and as a cheap alternative to genuine accessories, but often contain sub-standard components, low quality manufacturing and poor performance.

 However, as with any electrical product, it is always advisable to disconnect chargers when they are not in use.
-This will reduce the possibility of failure and it will reduce the electricity bill because you are not paying for standby power consumption.
+This will reduce the possibility of failure and electricity bills eliminating the need to pay for standby power consumption.

 4. Immediately report any battery or charger incidents

 Every year, there are many lithium-ion battery recalls around the world involving thousands of products such as laptops, household appliances, toys and power tools.
-This has included a number of recalls of mobile phones, but in all of these cases have been rectified by mobile phone manufacturers as soon as they have become aware of the problems.
+This has included a number of recalls of mobile phones.
+In all of these cases, mobile phone manufactures have rectified any issues as soon as they have become aware of them.